 A: You need to be 17.5 years of age to apply - but you must be 18 before you can start.

 Q. Do I need to have a full driving licence to apply?

 No you do not require to have a driving licence to apply to become a Special Constable.

 Q. What is the recruitment process?

 The process is very similar to that used for the recruitment of regular officers.
-The stages are: application and vetting form assessment; Standard Entrance Test; Fitness Assessment; Interview; Vetting; Medical; Pre employment Substance Mis-use Testing; References.
+The stages are: application assessment; Standard Entrance Test; Fitness Assessment; Interview; Vetting; Medical; Pre-employment Substance Mis-use Testing; References.

 Q. How do you assess the application forms?